sirinagoolbis/sirina.goolbis.github.io/projects/projects/hr-attrition-analysis/README.md

 - Jupyter Notebook

 ## Conclusion
-The analysis provides insights into factors influencing employee attrition, enabling organizations to implement targeted retention strategies.
+This project explains factors that may influence employee attrition, further allow organizations to prepare targeted strategies to reduce retention rates.